wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     (3) Subsection (1) is subject to subsection (2).

-    Section 135: replaced, on 1 July 2013, by [section 413][258] of the Criminal Procedure Act 2011 (2011 No 81).
+    Section 135: replaced, on 1 July 2013, by [section 413][259] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 136 General penalty for offences

-*   Every society or person who commits an offence against this Act, or against any regulations made under this Act, for which no penalty is provided elsewhere than in this section is liable on conviction to a fine not exceeding 500 pounds.
+*   Every society or person who commits an offence against this Act, or against any regulations made under this Act, for which no penalty is provided elsewhere than in this section is liable on conviction to a fine not exceeding $1,000\.

-    Section 136: amended, on 1 July 2013, by [section 413][258] of the Criminal Procedure Act 2011 (2011 No 81).
+    Section 136: amended, on 1 July 2013, by [section 413][259] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 137 Regulations